-The analysis presented in this paper is part of, and complementary to, the literature that has attempted to explain home bias as a hedge against non-tradable risks.
-Moreover, the potential rationalization of the international diversification puzzle we document in this paper should be interpreted as complementary, rather than alternative, to the ones based on transaction and information frictions (e.g. Van Nieuwerburgh and Veldkamp (2009), Bhamra, Coeurdacier, and Guibaud (forthcoming)), nominal stickiness (e.g., Engel and Matsumoto (2009)), non-traded goods (e.g., Heathcote and Perri (2013)) and more broadly the role of real exchange rate fluctuations (e.g., Coeurdacier (2009), Kollmann (2006), Baxter, Jermann, and King (1998b)).
+The analysis presented in this paper is part of the literature that has attempted to explain home bias as a hedge against non-tradable risks.
+Moreover, the potential rationalization of the international diversification puzzle we document in this paper should be interpreted as complementary, rather than alternative, to the ones based on transaction and information frictions (e.g. Van Nieuwerburgh and Veldkamp, 2009; Bhamra et al., 2014), nominal stickiness (e.g., Engel and Matsumoto, 2009), non-traded goods (e.g., Heathcote and Perri, 2013) and more broadly the role of real exchange rate fluctuations (e.g., Coeurdacier, 2009; Kollmann, 2006; Baxter et al., 1998).

 The remainder of the paper is organized as follows.
-Section II presents a calibrated model of human capital risk hedging in which households face both idiosyncratic and aggregate labor income risk, as well as liquidity constraints.
-Section III presents the empirical approach undertaken to measure factor returns and rationalizes the difference in results between our findings and the previous empirical literature.
-Section IV shows how very small rent shifting shocks can make the domestic equity the best hedge for human capital risk when the degree of international correlations in GDP movements is taken into account.
-The final section outlines the conclusions of the paper, while a detailed data description, as well as additional results, are reported in the Appendix.
+Section 2 presents a calibrated model of human capital risk hedging in which households face both idiosyncratic and aggregate labor income risk, as well as liquidity constraints.
+Section 3 presents the empirical approach undertaken to measure factor returns and rationalizes the difference in results between our findings and the previous empirical literature.
+The final section outlines the conclusions of the paper, while a detailed data description, as well as additional results and robustness checks, are reported in the Appendix.